 3 months – £120 (£40 per session -payment plans available)

 Families with an annual income £30, 000- £50, 000

 Families with an annual income above £50, 000

 3 months – £210 (£70 per session)

-I have been working online sessions since 2020 and find this format works well for many people.
-If you would rather have face to face sessions we can meet in your home (central Cambridge only) or walk and talk in green areas around Cambridge.
+I have been working online since 2020 and find this format works well for many people.
+If you would rather have face to face sessions it may be possible to meet in your home (central Cambridge only) or walk and talk in green areas around Cambridge.